Pobek/restonic/README.md

 - [x] Add an option to specify which datapower apply the command to.
 For example: when the option '--machine' is used, check if the given value exists within the configuration as a datapower.
 In case the given value is 'all', apply the command to all of the datapowers from the configuration file.If the given value isnt a datapower or the word 'all', return an error message.
 - [ ] Pass config object as context variable and not as Gloal variable.
-- [ ] Add a command for manipulating files on the datapower.
+- [x] Add a command for manipulating files on the datapower - (filestore_commands.py).
+- [ ] For each command-set, have them implement an 'export' & 'import' option.
+- [ ] For each command-set, have them 'copy' the configuratoin from said datapower to another datapower.

 ### mpgw_commands.py